Shabbat and Holidays

 Who comes to High Holy Days at Texas Hillel?
 Lots of people!
 We are a pluralistic and welcoming community.
 Primarily we engage undergraduate and graduate students, but we also have friends and neighbors from off campus who join us for services and meals.
 We aim to be inclusive and open, celebrating the diversity of expressions of Jewish identity and the countless ways in which people connect to the richness of Jewish tradition.

-A fun and interactive Seder led by Margo Sack, staff and student leaders.
-Most traditional Passover rituals will be included, but may be observed differently from the Seder you might be accustomed to!
-If you would like to be a Student Seder Captain and bring your passions to our Seder, please contact Margo Sack firstname.lastname@example.org.
-All are welcome!
+Texas Hillel hosts a fun interactive Seder led by student leaders and staff.
+Most traditional Passover rituals are included, but may be observed differently from the Seder you might be accustomed to!